 Age, medication, and hormonal changes combine during and after menopause to create special oral circumstances.
 Women may experience altered taste, increased temperature sensitivity, burning sensations, or dry mouth.
 These conditions can lead to gum disease, which can be exacerbated by osteoporosis.
 A strict regimen of brushing, flossing and professional cleaning can help avoid trouble during this time.

 Adults are living longer and keeping their natural teeth longer than ever before.
-Nevertheless, the American Academy of Periodontology points out that older people have the highest rates of gum disease and need to do more to maintain good oral health and protect themselves from tooth loss.
+However, the Canadian Academy of Periodontology points out that older people have the highest rates of gum disease and need to do more to maintain good oral health and protect themselves from tooth loss.

 Smokers and Tobacco Users